Winchester Osgood: Pennsylvania

 At Pennsylvania, Osgood continued his exploits as a three-sport athlete, excelling at football, track and field, and wrestling.
 He lettered two seasons at halfback for the Quakers under Hall of Fame coach George Washington Woodruff.
 In his first year, he helped the 1893 Quakers to a 12–3 record.
 The team had a strong start, winning its first 11 games.
 During that stretch, the defense only gave up 18 points while the offense scored 305 points.
 But Penn lost three out of the last four games to perennial powers Harvard, Yale and Princeton.
 At the time Penn rarely beat the "Big Three", as they were known.
 Osgood received widespread press in the 14–6 loss to Yale, as he scored Penn’s only touchdown in the game.
 Yale had not been scored upon on for 35 straight games dating back to 1890, having amassed 1,355 unanswered points.
 In 1894, Osgood helped Penn to its first undefeated season.
 The 1894 squad featured one of the greatest backfields of all time, consisting of Carl Sheldon Williams at quarterback, George Brooke at fullback, and Osgood and Alden Knipe at halfback.
 Osgood, Knipe and Brooke were all named to Walter Camp's All-American first team that year.
 The team was widely recognized as 1894's football national champion.
 The highlight of the season was a 12–0 victory over Princeton, only Penn's second win in 30 meetings with the Tigers, and an 18–4 victory over Harvard.

-First college wrestling national champion
+Other sports

+Throughout his college career, Osgood participated in other sports outside of football.
+He took up boxing after losing a fight during a 1891 football game at the University of Chicago, with the hopes of "evening up things if he ever met the slugger again."
+Around 3 years later, he would win the collegiate heavyweight boxing championship.

 Osgood also excelled at wrestling.
 He became the first collegiate athlete to win a national championship when he won the 1895 National AAU title in the "heavyweight" class (for competitors over 158 pounds).
 At the time the sport was dominated by club teams.

+In 1894, Osgood became a letterwinner for the University of Pennsylvania's Men's Track & Field team, for the 440-yard dash and shot put.
+He also was a gymnast for Pennsylvania's Men's gymnastics team, a champion single scull rower, and a tennis player.
+With a time of 5:28, he set the 2-mile collegiate record for cycling on May 13, 1893, repeatedly breaking his own record with times of 5:08 on June 6, 1894, 4:55 on June 4, 1895, and 4:49 on the same day.